If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 Friends & Relationships

-Among friends, tweaking is often used jokingly.
+Among friends, tweaking often refers to overthinking.

 Examples:

-In relationships, it may describe overthinking.
+In relationships, it may describe jealousy, worry, or emotional reactions.

 Work or Professional Settings